ga-wdi-boston/orientation/INSTALLFEST.md

 If at any point you are unsure of whether you have done something correctly, ask a consultant.
 It's important in many cases that we do these steps in order.
+If you receive output in your terminal that you didn't expect, please notify a consultant.

 ## Atom